byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 Program Output:

 Here, you will notice that the time for the thread pool was a lot slower.
-The slow down is caused by the overhead of managing the pool where the OS needs to schedule the threads.
-The sequential version of this program doesn't have this overhead.
+The slow down is caused by the over head of managing the pool where the OS needs to schedule the threads.
+The sequential version of this program doesn't have this over head.

 ```text
 Time taken (with thread pool): 0.5908 seconds